sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 Files with CRLF line endings found.
 Consult the Sailfish SDK FAQ to learn why to avoid that and how.
 ```

-Should you need to continue using CRLF line endings for your project files, it is sufficient that the RPM .spec and .yaml files use Unix-style line endings in order to suppress that warning.
+Should you need to continue using CRLF line endings for your project files, it is sufficient that the RPM SPEC and YAML files use Unix-style line endings in order to suppress that warning.

 ## Docker